osg-htc/user-documentation/documentation/support_and_training/ap20-21-migration-fall2025.md

 * **Download or back up** any critical data you may need access to during the downtime (Dec.
 8-15).
 * **Avoid submitting new jobs and remove idle jobs** that are unlikely to complete by Dec 8.
 This will allow for cleaner data migration.

 ### 3\.
-Migration process (Dec 8 - 15)
+Migration process (Dec 8 - In Progress)

-As of today, December 8th, the migration of OSPool Access Points ap20 and ap21 (and some groups on ap23) is officially underway.
+As of December 8th, the migration of OSPool Access Points ap20 and ap21 (and some groups on ap23) is officially underway.
 This message outlines what has changed today and what you can expect during the week-long migration period.

 * **Job submission on ap20–21 has been disabled**<br>You can no longer submit new jobs through these Access Points.